 We are often busy in the garden and can't get the gloves off fast enough to answer the phones so please leave a message.
 We are eager to return your call.

 We are posting some photos here so you can have an idea WHAT'S IN SEASON.
 We cannot guarantee the exact ones you want until you pre order.
 "First Come, First Served."
 You can identify them by what number and color it is that you see that you want.
 Sometimes it looks as though we only have one bloom.
 That is because it was too awkward to get a better photo of the rest.
-If we only have one were not likely to tease you with it.
+If we only have one we're not likely to post and tease you with it.

 Why the bottles you asked, and glad that you did?